 For some, the scene is all too familiar.
-A couple are on a groundhog day of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
+A couple are on a repetitive round of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
 Why does this happen?
 And how might couple counselling, individual counselling or psychotherapy help communication?
 Read more

 ~ Cole Porter, What is this thing called love?

-In all its various forms, love is the most common subject the therapy room.
+In all its various forms, love is a frequent subject in the therapy room.
 As in Cole Porter’s song, some people’s experience is that loving relationships inevitably end, leaving them feeling foolish.
 Others experience love as a restricting prison, or as something powerfully desired but unattainable.
 Why is this?
 And how can counselling and psychotherapy help?

 A question I am sometimes asked by clients, usually in the first few sessions, is “Is there any hope for me?”
 It is a fundamental question which goes to the heart of therapy.
 A way of understanding the question is ‘Will I be able to grow beyond my present state?
 Is change really possible?’
 The answer is an emphatic ‘Yes’.

 For many people, the first question when reading this website will be, ‘Is counselling or psychotherapy for me?
 Will it help?’
 The aim of this article is to address what therapy is like and what it can offer.